sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 18-03-2019

+- https://rjzaworski.com/2019/03/7-commandments-for-event-driven-architecture Some tips for Event-Driven Architecture

 # 16-03-2019

 - http://www.batey.info/docker-jvm-k8s.html The JVM in Docker 2018